fleet-sdk/docs/docs/transaction-building.md

 The `TransactionBuilder` class requires a **Creation Height** as a constructor param.

-Each newly created output box needs to hold its creation block height.
+Transactions end with newly created boxes, or Output boxes.
+Each newly created Output box needs to contain its creation block height.
 Usually, the Creation Height is the current block height at the time of the creation of the transaction.
+Creation height is a required parameter to begin building a transaction.

 ```ts
 new TransactionBuilder(creationHeight);
 ```

 ## Step.
-2: Add Inputs
+2: Add inputs

 Input boxes are the source of the funds for the transaction.
-As they hold the funds to be spent by the transaction, the guard script, also known as `ErgoTree` in Ergo, in each input box must be successfully evaluated by the nodes for the transaction to be considered valid.

-To add inputs to the transaction body, you can use the `from()` method, which accepts an array of or a single input box object.
+To add inputs to the transaction body, use the `from()` method.
+This method can accept a single input box object or an array of input boxes.

 <!-- prettier-ignore -->
 ```ts